kYangLi/PublicPresentation/README.md

 ## Description

-Record and share the public presentation or course.
+Project for sharing the public presentation or course made by me.

 ## Q&A